Best Snowboards of 2020

 Read review: Never Summer Proto Type Two

 Google the Ride Warpig.
 Most likely, you will see media of it ripping the mountain in different conditions, jibbing, or jumping.
 The playful yet supportive character and tight sidecut allow for this board to easily roll and hold a strong edge while remaining nimble enough for use in the park.
 The setback stance and wider profile of the Warpig unlock the attributes of powder floatation and stability at speed.
 The Warpig is meticulously designed to be a quiver of one for freestyle and powder alike.

 There are some tradeoffs here.
 The rockered tip and tail that help provide flotation and increase the playfulness of the board can make it challenging to grip on hardpack.
 The graphics and shape also aren't the most aesthetically pleasing.
-However, graphics don't affect the ride of the board, so weight that according to your level of importance.
-It performed well in all metrics and was a blast to ride; this board is for someone who loves riding everything, every day on one board, whether it be groomers, park, or powder.
+However, graphics don't affect the ride of the board, so weigh that according to your level of importance.
+It performs well in all metrics and is a blast to ride; this board is for someone who loves riding everything, every day on one board, whether it be groomers, park, or powder.